syatesTechtonic/vowels/README.md

 ## Running Tests with Jest

-Use "npm jest" to run the alphabet test.
+Use "npm test" to run the alphabet test.
 The result of the test will be displayed in the command line.